 Most academic departments assign advisors at the time you declare a major, although some may wait until you have finished some or all of your CAP requirements.
 You may request a specific advisor in your major at any time by contacting that department.
-If you decide to change your major, you will need to complete the Change of Curriculum form.
+If you decide to change your major, you will need to complete the Change of Curriculum form found on the Records and Registration website.
+Please consult your advisor.